xxie-stat/xxie-stat.github.io/_pages/publications.md

 * Wang, Y., **Xie, X.**, and Qiu, P. (2024), ``Nonparametric online monitoring of dynamic networks”, *Journal of Quality Technology*,  **56**, 214--243.

-* Yi, F., **Xie, X.**, and Qiu, P. (2024), ``A change-point-detection chart for detecting process mean drifts with an application for monitoring the shape of the salton sea”, in *Frontiers in Statistical Quality Control 14*, Springer, in press.

 2023
 ======